please call: +31 (0)50 367 71 97

-You can find property listings on www.funda.nl.
+You can find property listings on websites such as Funda or VBO Makelaar.
 The process of purchasing a house usually begins with a price agreement between seller and buyer, first verbally and then signed in a contract.
 Most of the time, it will be organized by a real estate agent.
 A down payment of 10% needs to be paid to the seller through a public notary.
 The notary will complete the transfer of the ownership, and the purchase will be registered in the Public Registry Office (Kadaster).

 If you need a mortgage (hypotheek), discuss the terms with the seller before you make an offer.
 You may also need to arrange a loan or banker’s guarantee to cover the deposit.
 For example, you can check this website, read this article or talk to your real estate agent or bank.